MicrosoftDocs/fabric-docs/docs/security/security-private-links-overview.md

 Direct calls using OneLake regional endpoints don't work via private link to Fabric.
 For more information about connecting to OneLake and regional endpoints, see [How do I connect to OneLake?](../onelake/onelake-access-api.md).

-### Warehouse and Lakehouse SQL endpoint
+### Warehouse and Lakehouse SQL analytics endpoint

-Accessing Warehouse items and Lakehouse SQL endpoints in the portal is protected by Private Link.
+Accessing a Warehouse or the SQL analytics endpoint of a Lakehouse in the Fabric portal is protected by Private Link.
 Customers can also use Tabular Data Stream (TDS) endpoints (for example, SQL Server Management Studio, Azure Data Studio) to connect to Warehouse via Private link.

 Visual query in Warehouse doesn't work when the **Block Public Internet Access** tenant setting is enabled.